GRZ4NA/EasyDiscordBot/README.md

 - roles - array (string) - contains IDs of roles that are permitted to use the command
 - users - array (string)  - contains IDs of users that are permitted to use the command

-**NOTE!
-The caller has to meet at least 1 requirement to start a command.**
+**The caller has to meet at least 1 requirement to start a command.**

 ### Text processing
 This class has stringProcessor function built-in (**do not overwrite it**)